vegaprotocol/specs/specs/0007-non-core-positions-api.md

 - [ ] Stores all traders’ volume weighted average entry prices for the net open volume for every market.
 - [ ] Uses VW methodology to adjust the volume weighted average entry prices for open position.
 - [ ] Stores all traders’ realised PnL for every market.
-- [ ] Uses VW methodology to adjust the realised PnL resulting from any trade that causes a reduction in the absolute size of open volume on every market (i.e. when volume has been closed out)
+- [ ] Uses VW methodology to adjust the realised PnL resulting from any trade that causes volume to have been closed out.
-- [ ] Stores all traders’ realised PnL for every trade that causes a reduction in the absolute size of open volume on every market (i.e. when volume has been closed out)
+- [ ] Stores all traders’ realised PnL for every trade that causes that causes volume to have been closed out.
 - [ ] Stores all traders' total realised PnL

 ## Summary